itsdarklikehell/pwnagotchi-plugins/README.md

-# This is a list / collection of plugins for the pwnagotchi.
+# This is a reference list to / collection of plugins for the pwnagotchi.

 | | | | | | | | |
 |-|-|-|-|-|-|-|-|